 There’s no doubt screens are part of family life from staying connected to study time, and for entertainment.
 And every home has their own rules and habits around screens.

 What’s important is that screens don’t prevent us from getting the family physically active during the day.
 So deciding to swap online games for an offline activity as a family is a great way to get everyone active.

-Here are some general guides around screen time outside of education and schooling:
+Here are some general guides around screen time outside of school work:

 - Try to avoid screen completely for under 2s

 - Keep screen time for 2-5 year olds to 1 hour each day

 - For children over 5, have clear limits and a good guide is no more than two hours each day.

 - Screens include all devices with a screen such as TVs, computers, smart phones, laptops, tablets and game consoles